DebugZero0/Tic-Tac-Toe/README.md

 <h2>🙋 Contributions </h2>

 Pull requests welcome!
 Keep changes small and tested.
 For feature requests, open an issue with steps to reproduce and expected behavior.

+# This is for the website

+A simple and fun Tic Tac Toe game built with HTML, CSS, and JavaScript.
+Play it live here: 👉 [Play Now](https://debugzero0.github.io/Tic-Tac-Toe/)

+## Features
+- Responsive design
+- Gradient motion background
+- Glassy restart button ✨
+- Classic X and O gameplay